 The Adult Migrant English Program (AMEP) provides free English tuition to eligible migrants and refugees to help them learn English language and settlement skills.
 AMEP is flexible so you can study at your own pace.
 You can choose from a range of learning options including studying in a classroom full-time or part-time, day or evening, distance learning or out of class with a tutor.
 You can also access free childcare while you are attending your AMEP class.

 You will learn English language skills and information about Australian society and services.
 This includes settlement information to help you understand more about living in Australia and how you can be successful in your new country.
 You will meet other new arrivals and have the chance to make friends.
 Improving your English, understanding more about living in Australia and meeting new people will help you settle successfully and will also help you to find work when you are ready.

 The AMEP students study the Certificate in Spoken and Written English.
 This is delivered at Certificate I, 2, 3 and Pre Certificate Level.

 AMEP lets you study in different ways and at your own pace.

 From your first registration appointment until your final study hours, AMEP counsellors and teachers will offer pathways guidance to help you choose learning goals, understand your study options and to achieve your education and work goals.

 You will meet with a counsellor when you first register in the AMEP and discuss how the program can help you meet your goals.
 You will also meet when your study hours are almost completed and the counsellor can help you consider your future options and what is best to do next.

-AMEP eligible people have a legislated entitlement to 510 hours of free English Language tuition.
-During your 510 hours you will be studying one or more of the following qualifications depending on your level of English when you enter the AMEP program
+AMEP eligible people have a legislated entitlement to free English Language tuition.
+During your time at AMEP you will be studying one or more of the following qualifications depending on your level of English when you enter the program.

 AMEP also has additional programs to help eligible students with extra English language study hours or bridging into employment or further training.